 Epaulet and Northern Watters Knitwear are proud to present an exclusive collaborative shawl-collar cardigan.

 Crafted out of hefty 2-ply virgin British lambswool and tailored in slim silhouette, this classic heavy-knit sweater will add warmth and sophistication to any outfit.
 Each sweater is knit lovingly by hand by one of two people from a small, seven-person workshop on Prince Edward Island, Canada, and comes adorned with genuine horn buttons from Germany, front-facing patch pockets at the hip, sturdy ribbing at the cuffs and hem, and a soft shawl-collar to keep you warm.
 It’s a perfect all-around piece that can be worn with just about everything; toss it over a T-shirt and shorts on a cool summer evening, or wear in lieu of a sport coat in the winter months.
-This piece's color is a gorgeous interplay of multi-toned grape, purple, and lavender yarns.
+This piece's color is a gorgeous interplay of royal blue and black yarns.

 Each Epaulet and Northern Watters Knitwear sweater comes with a care tag that’s been hand-signed by the knitter of the garment (either Joan Marie Harris or Linda Gallant).
 As Northern Watters Knitwear says, that signature stands as a guarantee the sweater has been crafted with care by one of the world's best knitters.
 If taken care of properly, this sweater will last a lifetime.

 VIRGIN BRITISH LAMBSWOOL: